boyter/boyter.org/content/posts/sloc-cloc-code-can-a-crusty-go-program-outperform-a-well-written-rust-project.md

 // SLIDE CHANGE

-So I Ben.
-I am not an alcholic, but I might be if this does't go well.
+Hello all!
+I am Ben.
 My offical title is technical lead but Im a code monkey.
 I write code.

 This talk is about a command line tool I made called Sloc Cloc and Code.
 The name is inspired from two similar tools called sloccount and cloc while trying to make it sound like a Guy Richie film.